Vijaya1987/oic-live-labs/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/create-oda-flow.md

 10. A side window pane opens up for this select template to fill all the details, click on the **Component** tab and enter the below details:

-        Question  : <copy>Absolutely!
+        Question  :  Absolutely!
 To better assist you, could you please provide your Order Number?</copy>
         Variable: select the **Order Number** from **Flow Variables **

      ![ask_order_number_component](/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/images/ask_order_number_component.png)